 I want to share with you my favorite success story.
 Meet Leslie, a very sedentary single mom who works long hours that managed to lose 100+ lbs with the Nerd Fitness Coaching Program:

 Does she look like somebody who let myths rule her life or keep her afraid?
 Heck no!
 She learned to train the right way, picked up a barbell, fixed her diet, and now does crazy things like handstands and ring work!

 If you are done with the myths above, and you’re ready to start strength training, you’re in the right place!
 Not sure what to do or how to get started?

 Consider checking out our 1-on-1 Coaching Program!
 Our philosophies help women like Leslie above, they’re the philosophies our lead trainer Staci lives by, and they can be the philosophies that help you become strong inside and out.

 Click on the image below to schedule a call and see if we’re a good fit for each other!

 What myths drive you crazy?

-In the meantime, I’d love to hear what other myths drive you crazy?
+In the meantime, I’d love to hear what other myths make your blood boil.

 What questions do you have that still have you confused?